Catch a Fire

-Catch a Fire is the fifth studio album by the reggae band The Wailers (aka Bob Marley and the Wailers), released in April 1973.
+Catch a Fire is the fifth studio album by the reggae band Bob Marley and the Wailers, released in April 1973.
 It was their first album released by Island Records.
 After finishing a UK tour with Johnny Nash, they had started laying down tracks for JAD Records when a disputed CBS contract with Danny Sims created tensions.
 The band did not have enough money to return to Jamaica, so their road manager Brent Clarke approached producer Chris Blackwell, who agreed to advance The Wailers money for an album.
 They used this money to pay their fares back home, where they completed the recordings that constitute Catch a Fire.
 The album has nine songs, two of which were written and composed by Peter Tosh; the remaining seven were by Bob Marley.
 While Bunny Wailer is not credited as a writer, the group's writing style was a collective process.
 For the immediate follow-up album, Burnin', also released in 1973, he contributed four songs.
 After Marley returned with the tapes to London, Blackwell reworked the tracks at Island Studios, with contributions by Muscle Shoals session musician Wayne Perkins, who played guitar on three overdubbed tracks.
 The album had a limited original release under the name The Wailers in a sleeve depicting a Zippo lighter, designed by graphic artists Rod Dyer and Bob Weiner; subsequent releases had an alternative cover designed by John Bonis, featuring an Esther Anderson portrait of Marley smoking a "spliff", and crediting the band as Bob Marley and the Wailers.

 The Catch a Fire Tour, which covered England and the United States, helped generate international interest in the band.
 Catch a Fire peaked at number 171 on the Billboard 200 and number 51 on the Billboard Black Albums charts.
 Critical acclaim has included the album being listed at number 126 on Rolling Stone's 500 Greatest Albums of All Time, second only to Legend among five Bob Marley albums on the list.
 It is regarded as one of the top reggae albums of all time.

 The group title Bob Marley and the Wailers being used on Bob Marley solo albums has created a lot of marketing and identity confusion for The Wailers' catalog.
 This follows the confusion generated by their company Tuff Gong Records (registered in 1973) and the similarly-named Tuff Gong International (registered by the Bob Marley Estate in 1991); this resulted in the 1999 Tuff Gong Settlement Agreement, which sought to separate the group's catalog from Bob Marley's solo catalog.
 The dual releases of Catch a Fire under both group names is where this marketing confusion began.